 Serve this adorable side dish alongside any kind of meat or other protein.
 Leftovers can be enjoyed on their own, or added to soups or stir fries.

-- Cut in half lengthwise and place cut-side down on a shallow baking dish.
-Cut bok choy can be touching, but not overlapping.
+Cut bok choy in half lengthwise and place cut-side down on a shallow baking dish.
+Bok choy can be touching, but not overlapping.

-- Drizzle with olive oil, and then sprinkle with sea salt.
+Drizzle with olive oil, optional lemon juice, and then sprinkle with sea salt.